Angel Broking vs Motilal Oswal – Brokers Comparison

 Motilal Oswal Broking

 In India, Motilal Oswal is one of the top-performing full-service brokers.
 It is primarily known for the best trading applications, portfolio management offerings and prompt customer support.
-It is considered India’s first broker that offers 100% paperless trading and a Demat account where the clients can get instant day account activation on receipt of the application.
+Considered India’s first broker that offers 100% paperless trading and a Demat account where the clients can get instant day account activation on receipt of the application.

-It is even one of the oldest stock brokers in India as it was established in the year 1987.
-It is based out of Mumbai and offers a wide range of financial and investment services.
+It is even one of the oldest stock brokers in India, as it was established in the year 1987.
+MO is based out of Mumbai and offers a wide range of financial and investment services.
 The broker has a diversified client base that includes retail customers, mutual funds, foreign institutional investors, financial institutions and corporate clients.

 It has created and published more than 30,000 research reports on more than 260 companies spread across almost 21 sectors.
 Being a 6-time winner of Best Performing Equity Broker (National) by Financial Advisor Awards, the broker is known to have a solid research team.
 They invest around 10% of their revenue in equity research.
 By the year 2017, they had 30 research analysts researching over 240 companies across 25 divisions.